 The toxicity of Anemone nemorosa is very high.
-In external use, the use of this plant in many cases, produces big cutaneous lesions, characterised not only by the appearance of bladders but, what is worse, by ulceration or even gangrene.
+In external use, the use of this plant in many cases, produces big cutaneous lesions, characterized not only by the appearance of bladders but, what is worse, by ulceration or even gangrene.

 In internal use it is very toxic, acting as a narcotic and being able to cause muscular paralysis and heart failure.

-Symptoms of poisonoing with wood anemone
+Symptoms of poisoning with wood anemone

 The main symptoms derived from anemone ingestion are: